 The beautiful county of Northumberland in the North East of England has much to offer visitors looking for that perfect coastal holiday.
 Northumberland’s stunning coastline, beautiful countryside, seaside fishing villages, sandy beaches, historical sights including castles and Roman settlements, islands teeming with wildlife, and much more are just some of the reasons this designated area of outstanding natural beauty (AONB) is so popular.

-So whether you are planning to explore castles (Bamburgh Castle, Alnwick Castle and Dunstanburgh Castle to name just a few), Roman sites like Hadrian’s Wall, islands such as the Holy Island of Lindisfarne with its ruined priory, spot puffins, seabirds, seals and dolphins on a boat trip from Seahouses Harbour to the Farne Islands or simply want to relax and enjoy lazy days eating fish and chips in one of the popular fishing villages such as Craster, Beadnell or Embleton there will be a cottage for you in our selection of the best holiday homes and cottages in Northumberland.
+So whether you are planning to explore castles (Bamburgh Castle, Alnwick Castle and Dunstanburgh Castle to name just a few), Roman sites like Hadrian’s Wall, islands such as the Holy Island of Lindisfarne with its ruined priory, spot puffins, seabirds, seals and dolphins on a boat trip from Seahouses Harbour to the Farne Islands or simply want to relax and enjoy lazy days eating fish and chips in one of the popular fishing villages such as Craster, Beadnell or Embleton there will be a cottage for you in our selection of the best holiday homes, sea view apartments and self catering holiday cottages in Northumberland.

 - Quick picks – Best Northumberland coastal cottages

 - ALNMOUTH – for walkers, bird lovers, golfers and sandy beaches